-Calls and premiums are credited to the income and expenditure account as and when charged to members and are net of any return of premium made in the year.
-Contributions for periods after the statement of financial position date are treated as prepaid and are not included in the income and expenditure account.
+Calls and premiums are credited to the Statement of Income and Contingency Reserves account as and when charged to members and are net of any return of premium made in the year.
+Contributions for periods after the statement of financial position date are treated as prepaid and are not included in the Statement of Income and Contingency Reserves.